 MUS Z393 History of Jazz (3 cr.)
-Periods, major performers and composers, trends, influences, stylistic features, and related materials.
-For non-music majors only.
+This course is an exploration of the history of jazz with an examination of its roots, important genres and styles, historic recordings, key figures, and related materials.
+For non-majors only.

 MUS Z395 Contemporary Jazz and Soul Music (3 cr.)
-A survey of contemporary jazz and soul (rhythm and blues) music and musicians in the United States.
-For non-music majors only.
+A survey of contemporary jazz and soul (rhythm and blues) music and musicians in the United States beginning with the 1950s.
+The course includes an examination of major genres, pioneering figures, key recordings, stylistic influences, and racial ideology.
+For non-majors only.